HsKA-OSGIS/nycgraffiti_map/README.md

 #Data Structure:
     Data: Contains all spatial data for this project.
     Index: Contains the files and references for the webpage.
-    Styles: Contains .sld files to style the spatial data.
+    Styles: Contains '.sld' files to style the spatial data.

 #Installation Steps:
 1. Create a new database in pgAdmin.